 This font is a creation of the URW Design Staff from the URW Type Foundry.
 It is categorized as a Serif, Old Style Serif, and Display font.
 This is a commercial font too.

-Lusitana font is a free alternative to Garamond Extra Wide Medium font.
+Lusitana font is a free alternative to the Garamond Extra Wide Medium font.

 While discussing the Notting Hill font, it’s interesting to explore how other movie fonts like Pretty Woman, Pulp Fiction, Loki, and Kiss Me Quick have their unique charm and contribute to the films’ identity.